sirrazor05/cloud/data_analyst/sql.md

 - **TRUNCATE:** Removes all rows quickly by deallocating pages; cannot use WHERE; minimal logging.
 - **DROP:** Deletes entire table schema and data.

-### What Is a Foreign Key Constraint and How Does It Ensure Referential Integrity?<a name="foreign-key"></a>

-A foreign key ensures that a value in one table matches a primary key in another, preventing invalid references and maintaining consistent relationships between tables.

-###  What Is a Surrogate Key vs Natural Key?
-When Would You Use Each?<a name="surrogate-vs-natural-key"></a>

-- **Natural key:** Uses real-world data (like email) as the primary key.
-- **Surrogate key:** Artificial key (e.g., auto-increment ID) with no business meaning.

-Surrogate keys are preferred for flexibility and stability.

 ### How Do You Optimize Queries Involving Large JOIN Operations?<a name="join-optimization"></a>

 - Ensure join columns are indexed.